susizhang/Project3-Todolist-/README.md

 # Project3-Todolist

-1) Create a To do list where you can :
+1) Create a To do list where you can:

    -Add a Todo
    -Mark a todo as done